Modelling Mutual Exclusion in a Process Algebra with Time-outs: What Happens if Processes Try to Read and Write Simultaneously

 In Dijkstra's original formulation of the mutual exclusion problem \cite{Dijk65}, possibility (\ref{atomicity}) above---\emph{atomicity}---was assumed---see the quote in \Sec{history}.
 Lamport, on the other hand, assumes (\ref{overlap}) \cite{bakery}.
 On his webpage \href{https://lamport.azurewebsites.net/pubs/pubs.html#bakery}{ https://lamport.azurewebsites.net/pubs/pubs.html\#bakery} Lamport takes the position that assuming atomicity ``cannot really be said to solve the mutual exclusion problem'', as it assumes ``lower-level mutual exclusion''.
 As possibility (\ref{overlap}) adds the complication of arbitrary register values returned by reads that overlap a write, he implicitly takes the position that solving the mutual exclusion problem under assumption (\ref{overlap}) is more challenging; and this is exactly what his bakery algorithm does.

 Here I argue that atomicity is the more challenging assumption.
 The objection that assuming reads and writes to be atomic amounts to assuming ``lower-level mutual exclusion'' is based on the idea that securing the mutex property of a mutual exclusion protocol is the main challenge.
 However, the real challenge is doing this in a starvation-free way, and this feature is not inherited from the lower level.
-By assuming atomicity one obtains $\ell_2 \naconc m_4$, that is, transition $\ell_2$ is affected by $m_4$, and consequently Peterson's algorithm fails the correctness requirement \hyperlink{ME}{ME 3$^J$}.
+By assuming atomicity one obtains $\ell_2 \naconc m_4$, that is, transition $\ell_2$ is affected by $m_4$, and consequently Peterson's algorithm fails the correctness requirement \hyperlink{ME}{\MEC[J]}.
 In \Sec{impossible} below I will argue that this is not merely a result of the way I choose to model things in this paper, but actual evidence of the incorrectness of Peterson's algorithm, or any other mutual exclusion protocol for that matter, provided one consistently assumes atomicity, as well as speed independence.

 Assuming (\ref{nonblocking read}) instead yields $\ell_2 \aconc m_4$, that is, the write $\ell_2$ is in no way affected by the read $m_4$.
-This means that nothing can prevent Process $\procA$ form executing $\ell_2$.
-This makes Peterson's algorithm correct, in the sense that it satisfies \hyperlink{ME}{ME 3$^J$}.
+This means that nothing can prevent Process $\procA$ from executing $\ell_2$.
+This makes Peterson's algorithm correct, in the sense that it satisfies \hyperlink{ME}{\MEC[J]}.

 Assuming (\ref{overlap}) also yields $\ell_2 \aconc m_4$.
 Also this would make the algorithm correct, provided that it is robust against the effects of overlapping reads and writes.
-For Peterson's algorithm this is not the case; overlapping reads and writes can cause a violation of the mutex property \hyperlink{ME}{ME 2}---see \Sec{Peterson overlap}.
-However, various other mutual exclusion protocols, including the ones of \cite{bakery} and \cite{Szy88}, are robust against the effects of overlapping reads and writes and do satisfy \hyperlink{ME}{ME 3$^J$} when assuming (\ref{overlap}).
+For Peterson's algorithm this is not the case; overlapping reads and writes can cause a violation of the mutex property \hyperlink{ME}{\MEB}---see \Sec{Peterson overlap}.
+However, various other mutual exclusion protocols, including the ones of \cite{bakery} and \cite{Ar11}, are robust against the effects of overlapping reads and writes and do satisfy \hyperlink{ME}{\MEC[J]} when assuming (\ref{overlap}).\footnote{Szyma\'nski's algorithm~\cite{Szy88} was designed specifically for this robustness, but fails to achieve it \cite{LS21}.}

 In CCS, and in Petri nets, $\aconc$ is symmetric, and one has $\ell \nconc m$ whenever $\ell$ and $m$ are read or write instructions on the same register, at least when employing the concurrency relation $\conc$ of \Sec{LTSC}.
 This amounts to assuming atomicity.